larsjuhw/OctoPrint-ExtraFileInfo/README.md

 ## Configuration

 ### SlicerSettingsParser
 SlicerSettingsParser searches through your gcode files to find commented lines that contain the slicer settings.
 Some slicers automatically add these lines to your gcode files, but not all do it by default.
-The default regex supports Slic3r and Simplify3D.
+The parser finds the key:value sets of these settings by matching each line with a regex.
+The default regex supports Slic3r and Simplify3D (and the Cura configuration below).

 After installing, you need to configure SlicerSettingsParser to parse your gcode files and find the commented settings in them.
 Press the "Analyze all files" button to scan your old files.
 Note that my Raspberry Pi 4B 2GB can only handle around 4 MB/s, so this can take a while depending on your files and setup.